 For the Company, interest rate risk is mainly derived from debt financing transactions, including debt securities, bank and vendor credit facilities and leases.
-These financing transactions generate exposure to interest rate risk, principally due to changes in relevant base rates (mainly, LIBOR and TIIE, and to a lesser extent, EURIBOR, soon SOFR) that are used to determine the interest rates applicable to the borrowings.
+These financing transactions generate exposure to interest rate risk, principally due to changes in relevant base rates (mainly SOFR and TIIE) that are used to determine the interest rates applicable to the borrowings.